apurv-choudhari/e-learning-platform/README.md

 ## Running the Application

-To start the application, run the following command:
+To start the application, change working directory to src and run the following command:

 ```bash
 python main.py